ryanessex25/pre-breakout-analyzer/README.md

-# pre-breakout-analyzer
-Scans for stocks about to breakout

 # Early Breakout Scanner 🚀

 A modular stock scanner focused on detecting **early breakout signals** before stocks make major moves.
 This scanner identifies stocks showing signs of institutional accumulation, momentum divergences, and relative strength.